AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 Before we go into the Ada facility details, there's a final point.
 Sometimes we *do* want the application to wait for the external device.
 When would that be the case?
-To answer that we need to introduce another term.
+To answer that, we need to introduce another term.
 The act of saving and restoring the state of the interrupted application software is known as "interrupt context switching."
 If the time for the device to complete the application request is approximately